jauntiest/PertezLabAct/07-behind-the-scenes/starter/docs/02_this_keyword_and_arrow_functions.md

 1. **Enter Insert Mode:**

    - Press `i` to enter insert mode
-   - You'll see `-- INSERT --` at the bottom of the screen
+   - You'll see `-- INSERT --` at the bottom ofg the screen
    - Now you can type and edit text normally

 2. **Edit the commit message:**